SonarSource/sonar-scanner-msbuild/VSTS/Extensions/SonarQube/overview.md

 This [Get Started][getstarted] guide provides all the required documentation for you to setup a build definition.

+## Contributions
+This extension was developed in collaboration with Microsoft.

    [sq]: <https://www.sonarsource.com/why-us/products/sonarqube/>
    [sqcom]: <https://sonarqube.com/>